Vancouver, Canada, is beautiful. Vancouver from above is so much better. Even first-time visitors can’t argue with that.

 The second popular park in the city is free to visit apart from parking fee.
 Typically, it ranges from $2.60 CAD per hour or $7.10 CAD per day from October 1 to April 30.
 From May 1 to September 30, the parking fee is $3.60 CAD per hour or $13.10 CAD per day.
-Not a big price for a place with such extraordinary vistas.
+Not a big price for a place with such remarkable views of Vancouver.

 Even though, the use of the elevator is free, the entrance to the iconic “flying saucer” is limited to those who, upon request, can show stamps with the words “Vancouver Lookout” on their wrists.
-For less than $20 CAD you can get your own lucky imprint on the first floor of the building.
-However, make sure not to wipe out your hands clean after leaving the tallest tower in the city.
-Since the tickets are valid all day long, you have the right to come back and enjoy Vancouver from above as many times as you can only handle and afford considering your busy itinerary as a first-time visitor.
+For less than $20 CAD you can get your own mark on the first floor of the building.

-As an alternative, you can hike the Grouse Grind, a 1.8-mile trail up the face of Grouse Mountain.
-On your way back, you can still take the Skyride.
-It saves lot of money and gives an opportunity to stretch your legs.
-However, at the same time, on the way up, you risk to miss the gorgeous views of the city that you could otherwise see from the Skyride taking its passengers downhill fully compensate for the lost panoramas.
+As an alternative, you can hike along the Grouse Grind, a 1.8-mile trail up the face of Grouse Mountain.
+On your way back, take the Skyride.
+Although you may miss the stunning city views while tramping up the mountain, the vistas from the Skyride taking its passengers downhill fully compensate for the lost panoramas.

 Seeing Vancouver from above is one of the most epic ways to explore the city.
 Just reviving those images in my mind makes me want to go back and enjoy the scenic vistas over and over again.
-You can skip the most expensive options, like we did, but be sure to add a few cheaper or free places with the stunning views of Vancouver to your itinerary.
+You can skip the most expensive options, like we did.
+Yet be sure to add a few cheaper or free places with the stunning views of Vancouver to your itinerary.